-Heed runs into the service entrance and up the back stairs.
-Music is coming from the hotel bar-something so sweet and urgent Heed shakes her hips to the beat as she moves down the hallway.
-She bumps into her friend's grandfather.
-He looks at her.
-Embarrassed-did he see her wiggle her hips?-- and in awe-he is the big handsome giant who owns the hotel-Heed freezes, unable to move or say "Excuse me.
-Sorry."
-He speaks.
-"What they call you?"
-She doesn't answer because her tongue won't leave the roof of her mouth.
-He touches her chin, and then, smiling her nipple or rather the place under her swim suit where a nipple would be if the circled dot on her chest ever changes.
-Heed stands there.
+He touches her chin, and then, casually, still smiling, her nipple or rather the place under her swim suit where a nipple will be if the circled dot on her chest ever changes.
+Heed stands there for what seems an hour but is less than the time it takes to blow a bubble.
 He moves away still smiling.
 Heed bolts down the stairs as the spot on her chest she didn't know she had is burning, tingling.
-When the reaches the door, she is panting as though she has run the length of the beach instead of a flight of stairs.
+When she reaches the door, she is panting as though she has run the length of the beach instead of a flight of stairs.
 May grabs her from behind and scolds her about running through the hotel.
-Orders Heed to help carry sacks of bed linen through to the laundry.
-It takes only a minute or two, but feels longer.
-When finished, Heed runs to tell Christine what happened, what her grandfather did.
+Orders Heed to help carry sacks of soiled bed linen through to the laundry.
+It takes only a minute or two, but May Cosey has things to tell her about public behavior.
+When she is finished telling Heed how happy they all are that she and Christine are friends and what that friendship can teach her, Heed runs to tell Christine what happened, what her grandfather did.
 But Christine is not in the gazebo.
 Heed finds her behind the hotel.
-Christine's face is hard, flat.
-She doesn't meet her friend's eyes.
+Christine must have tasted their lemonade because she spilled some on her bathing suit, but her face is hard, flat.
+She looks disgusted and doesn't meet Heed's eyes.
 Again, Heed can't speak, can't tell her friend what happened.
 In silence they go on their picnic.
-And although they fall into the routine: taking other names, spreading the food, the game of jacks cannot be played because Heed forgot them.
-The first lie, then, was that she could not find them.
-And the first secret is born because she thinks Christine saw what happened, or knows it without having seen it.
+And although they fall into the routine: taking other names, spreading the food, the game of jacks cannot be played because Heed doesn't have them.
+She tells Christine she could not find them.
+That first lie, of many to follow, is born because Heed thinks Christine saw what happened, or knows about it without having seen it.
 So there is something wrong with Heed.
 The old man saw it right away so all he had to do was touch her and it moved as he knew it would because the wrong was already there, waiting for a finger to bring it to life.
-Now Christine knew it was there too, and could not look at her because the wrong thing showed.
+Now Christine knows it is there too, and can not look at her because the wrong thing shows.

-What she does not know is that Christine left the gazebo to meet her friend at the service entrance.
+She does not know that Christine has left the gazebo to meet her friend at the service entrance.
 No one is there.
-Christine looks up into the window of her own bedroom where Heed would be looking for the jacks.
+Christine looks up toward the window of her own bedroom where Heed would be looking for the jacks.
+The window is open, the pale curtains lift through it.
 She opens her mouth to call out, "Heed!
 Come on!"
-But she doesn't because her grandfather is there, his trousers open, his penis out, his wrist moving with the same speed L used to beat egg whites into magical, unbelievable creaminess.
+But she doesn't because her grandfather is standing there, in her bedroom window, his trousers open, his wrist moving with the same speed L used to beat egg whites into unbelievable creaminess.
 He doesn't see Christine because his eyes are closed.
 Christine covers her mouth to laugh, but takes it away immediately because her breakfast is flowing into her palm.
-After heaving, she rushes to the rain barrel to rinse the sick from her yellow top and her bare feet.
+She rushes to the rain barrel to rinse the sick from her yellow top, her hands and her bare feet.